alexisophiek/HotnCold/README.md

+# Hot and Cold Ap

-Welcome to my Hot and Cold application, my first React Project.
+Welcome to my first React App, the classic hot and cold app.

-Play it here:
+## Play It

 https://kozak-hot-n-cold.netlify.app/

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.